HamidByte/Instant-Tiny-URL-Backend/README.md

 ### Redirect to Long URL

-- **Endpoint:** `/:shortUrl`
+- **Endpoint:** `/:shortId`
 - **Method:** `GET`
 - **Response:**
-  - If the short URL exists in the database, the API will redirect to the long URL.
+  - If the `shortId` exists in the database, the API will redirect to the long URL.
-  - If the short URL does not exist, the API will return a 404 error.
+  - If the `shortId` does not exist, the API will return a 404 error.

 **Example Request:**